arc42/quality.arc42.org-site/requirements/C/_posts/2000-02-03-core-functions-mac-win-linux.md

 #### Context/Background

 * The system offers a few complicated core business functions.
-* The system is available on different operating systems, especially MacOS, Windows and a few major Linux distributions.
+* The system is available on different operating systems, especially macOS, Windows and a few major Linux distributions.

 #### Source